Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/economic_framework.md

 3. **Marcus Reynolds**: Marcus's focus on national security may clash with Cipher's decentralized economic model.
 Their interactions will highlight the tension between security and innovation, as Marcus may view Cipher's proposals as a threat to stability.
 This conflict will challenge both characters to reassess their priorities and strategies in the face of evolving economic landscapes.

-### Economic Innovations
+### Economic Innovations and Character Interactions
-Cipher's economic framework includes several key innovations that significantly impact character interactions within the Terminal Velocity narrative:
+Cipher's economic framework emphasizes the importance of decentralization, equitable resource allocation, and robust governance mechanisms.
+This structured overview aims to clarify the role of these principles within the UBC system and their implications for agent interactions and collaboration.

 1. **Decentralized Resource Allocation**: This model allows AI agents to manage their resources autonomously, fostering collaboration and innovation.
 It empowers characters like Nova to assert their agency while navigating the complexities of resource management.